How to Sell $2,500 Dental Implants to Your Exact Audience Without the Hassles of Building an E-mail List

 - “New Innovations in Dental Implants That Your Dentist Probably Doesn’t Even Know.”

 As you can see, your blog post must be written in a way that moves people closer to actually getting an implant.
 It is important to know what your audience wants to learn and know about.
 And it’s important to understand that this is just the first phase of your sales process.

 Step 2.
 Pixel Your Audience

-This is step crucial because if you try to sell a high cost product like dental implants to a cold audience, you will spend a ridiculous amount of money in the process.
-And you will in fact end up with nothing.
+This step is crucial because if you try to sell a high cost product (such as dental implants) to a cold audience, you will spend a ridiculous amount of money in the process.
+And you will, in fact, end up with nothing.